kristenkinnearohlmann/study-javascript/scrimba/javascriptmas-2020.md

 Day 21: Sum of 2: https://t.co/xgLEcUuLrL?amp=1
 I simply could not figure out how to solve this with hasOwnProperty().
 I tried running a classic double loop but it just didn't seem to work.
 I hacked together a solution with forEach and map.
 It may not be concise but it works to solve the challenge.

+Day 22: Extract Matrix Column: https://t.co/fADkiW6ggd?amp=1
+This solution came to me accidentally as I did my normal start of logging out the parameters.
+It was kind of cool to solve so fast!!